digital-futures-academy/airport-challenge/src/airport-challenge-solution.md

 |         |                             |                             |          |
 | Plane   | id @String                  | getId()                     | @String  |

-## Tests 4
+## Tests 4 & 5

-a Need to have an Airport but does not necessarily need to have a Plane in it (getLandedCapacity may be zero) b Try to land another Plane and make sure the number of Planes in landedPlanes has increased
+a Need to have an Airport but does not necessarily need to have a Plane in it (getLandedCapacity may be zero)

-**Test 4**: `landedPlanes` length increases according to the newLandedCapacity method integer
+//this is not the test. need to make default and make sure it is set up when airport is created b use default capacity, run newcapacity and check this changes the default capacity

 ## Part 3 User Story